 - 1-Day Chengdu Panda and Sichuan Cuisine Tour

-Where Red Pandas Live
+Red Pandas Characteristics

 Red pandas are nocturnal animals, spending their days sleeping in trees and foraging for food at night.
 After waking up, they clean their reddish-brown fur just like a cat, licking their paws and rubbing parts of their body.
 After his morning bath, a male marks his territory.

-Red Panda Population Is on the Decline
+The Red Panda Population Is on the Decline

 Red pandas are not as abundant as they used to be.
-The International Union for Conservation of Nature and Natural Resources (IUCN) has red-listed them as being vulnerable to extinction as the number of red pandas in the wild is ever-decreasing.
+The International Union for Conservation of Nature and Natural Resources (IUCN) has red-listed them as being vulnerable to extinction as the number of red pandas in the wild is decreasing.
 The IUCN estimates there are only about 10,000 red pandas left in the wild, but because red pandas are only active at night, it is difficult to get a firm count.

 A major reason for the decreasing red panda population is loss of habitat due to people moving into their living areas.
 The ever-growing human population means a decrease in living space for the red pandas.
 Poaching and hunting also threaten red pandas in China and Myanmar.